pip-services/pip-services-docs/content/en/node/commons/refer/reference.md

 - It is used by [References](../references) to store registered component references.

 ### Constructors
-Create a new instance of the reference object and assigns its values.
+Creates a new instance of the reference object and assigns its values.

 > `public` constructor(locator: any, component: any)

-- **locator**: any - a locator to find the reference.
+- **locator**: any - locator to find the reference.
-- **component**: any - a reference to component.
+- **component**: any - reference to component.

 ###  Instance methods